 Expand.io is a tool for Linkedin automation.
 Through this, you can automate the process of warming up your leads and create a funnel for your retargeting campaigns.
 It offers a bunch of other features including personalized gifs.
 Head over to their website to learn more.

 This growth hacking tool is a personality analyzer that can be used for your next company pitch, hiring process, or even to beat your competitors.

 With generic information from search engines, there is only so much you can impress your clients with.
-But with Crystal’s Linkedin extension you get deeper insights into what the person is like and how they’d react to certain words.
-They even give you an email template based on the person’s personality that has better chances of converting.
+But with Crystal’s Linkedin extension, you get deeper insights into what the person is like and how they’d react to certain words.
+They even give you an email template based on the person’s personality that has a better chance of converting.
 How insane is that!

 Similarweb allows you to keep a close watch on your competitors.
 From what keywords they are ranking for to keywords in their ads to their growth pattern and where most of their audience is coming from.
 You can get insights into everything and plan your next course of action.

 It’s all the website intelligence packed in one tool.